 If you’re thinking of studying civil engineering my advice is to check the exact course content – it’s a subject with a very broad base, so you’ll want to see what areas each course will focus on.
 You’ll need maths and physics, but I took art A-level too which has helped with design.
 It’s good to have a range of interests which give you knowledge you can transfer to your engineering work.

 I like to keep up with what's going on in the industry by going to lectures, which are also great for networking.
 My ICE membership has opened doors for me and as it’s free there’s really no reason not to be a member.

 Another useful thing was joining the Graduates and Students (G&S) Committee.
 I've made industry contacts there who might help with finding work placements.

 Student membership of ICE is FREE.
 Start your application today.

 Please note - if you've already started an application, please use the same email address when logging in to avoid creating a duplicate application.

 If you need advice on becoming a student member, or are experiencing any problems in completing an application then please get in touch with us.

-If you're currently studying an engineering related course at college or university, or taking part in an apprentice, you could be eligible for FREE ICE membership.
+If you're currently studying an engineering related course at college or university, or taking part in an apprenticeship, you could be eligible for FREE ICE membership.